-Now that Paul has a new IB Traditions roof, which is in effect a seamless, one piece blanket over the entire roof, he and his wife won’t have to worry about roof leaks and breaking ice off the roof any more.
+Now that Paul has a new IB Traditions Membrane, which is in effect a seamless, one piece blanket over the entire roof, he and his wife won’t have to worry about leaks and breaking ice off the roof any more.

-Getting IB roof or a metal roof installed on your home in Massachusetts:
+Getting an IB Membrane or a Metal Roof installed on your home in Massachusetts:

-If your roof is leaking or you have Ice dams,and are tired of fighting with the ice, using heat cables, sodium-filled socks, raking your roof, and risking to fall off a ladder, you need to contact the low-slope roofing experts ( us ), request a free roofing price quote and schedule a roof inspection / estimate.
-You can also use our online roofing calculator to estimate your roof replacement cost and compare the roof prices of IB PVC membrane to Rubber roofing and Modified bitumen / Tar and gravel roofs.
+If your roof is leaking or you have Ice dams, and are tired of fighting with the ice, using heat cables, sodium-filled socks, raking your roof, and risking to fall off a ladder, you need to contact the low-slope roofing experts ( us :).
+Request a free roofing price quote and schedule a roof inspection / estimate.
+You can also use our online roofing calculator to estimate your roof replacement cost and compare prices of IB PVC membrane to Rubber roofing, Modified bitumen / Tar and gravel roofs.